vininaag/visual-regression-testing-framework/README.md

 # visual-regression-testing-framework
-Free Visual Regression Testing Framework - Ready To Use A visual testing framework created using backstopjs library and ready to use.
+Free Visual Regression Testing Framework - Ready To Use A visual testing framework created using [BackstopJS](https://github.com/garris/BackstopJS) library and ready to use.
  You simply add the URLs to be tested and it will test.

 ---
 #### Getting started
 - git clone this repository